lowerkey/genetic_programming/README.md

-= README =
+README.md
 This file is supposed to explain how the genetic_programming.py file works.

-I ported this program from http://burakkanber.com/blog/machine-learning-genetic-algorithms-in-javascript-part-2/ to python, and what you see in genetic_programming.py is the result.
+I ported this program from http://burakkanber.com/blog/machine-learning-genetic-algorithms-part-1-javascript/ to python, and what you see in genetic_programming.py is the result.

 Simply run python genetic_programming.py